Pelvic Health

 Jenny Horrigan, our experienced chartered pelvic health physiotherapist, specialises in the detailed assessment and management of a range of pelvic health problems for women and men.

-Bladder and Bowel Management
+Bladder Management

 Chronic Pelvic Pain Relief